 FAQs

-Below you will find a list of our most frequently asked questions about Tawonga’s B’nai Mitzvah program.
+Below you will find a list of our most frequently asked questions about Tawonga’s B*Mitzvah program.

 When does registration begin?

-Please contact Griz, our Assistant Director of Bay Area Programs at 415.543.2267 or at griz@tawonga.org if you need any assistance.
+Please contact Anna, our Assistant Director of Bay Area Programs at 415.543.2267 or at anna@tawonga.org if you need any assistance.

 Does my child need to know how to read Hebrew to participate?

 No!
-Tawonga’s B’nai Mitzvah program is designed to fit your child’s unique service and we realize this will look different for each and every family.
+Tawonga’s B*Mitzvah program is designed to fit your child’s unique service and we realize this will look different for each and every family.

-During our kitot (classes), all participating youth will learn the melodies of prayers using Hebrew to English transliteration and spend time understanding these prayers through creative learning processes.
-We will also provide the Hebrew to English transliteration of Torah and Haftorah portions, as well as the English translation.
-Tawonga also offers online Hebrew classes.
-More information will be available in the spring for new classes.
+During our kitot (classes), all participants will learn the melodies of prayers using Hebrew to English transliteration and spend time understanding these prayers through creative learning processes.
+We will also provide the Hebrew to English transliteration and English translation of Torah and Haftorah portions.
+Tawonga also offers optional online Hebrew classes for an additional fee.

 How often will the kitot (classes) meet?

-Students will participate in seven classes, during the first year of the program.
-These classes, held on weekends, will be led by experienced and trained Tawonga staff, will incorporate interactive activities and will cover a thought-provoking curriculum.
+Students will participate in seven classes during each year of the program.
+These classes, held on Sundays, will be led by experienced and trained Tawonga staff, will incorporate interactive activities and will cover a thought-provoking curriculum.

 What will an average class look like?

-Each class will meet seven times during the first year.
-These dynamic programs, taught by premier and experienced Tawonga staff, will include engaging discussions about issues important and timely for teens, creative methods to understand prayers, team-building exercises, music, community guest-speakers and more!
+Classes will meet seven times each year.
+These dynamic programs, taught by premier and experienced Tawonga staff, will include engaging discussions about issues that teens find important, creative methods to understand prayers, team-building exercises, music, community guest-speakers, and more!
 Participants will also have two weekend retreats and family engagement opportunities either in person or virtually.

 How much does this program cost?